Always in my Heart

 WRITTEN BY: KATRINA LAROY, OPERATIONS COORDINATOR

-Several months ago Ruth and I passed each other in the hallway of the Emerald building.
+Several months ago Ruth and I passed each other in the hallway of the Emerald building on the Fleetwood campus.
 When our eyes met, she held up her necklace pendant and enthusiastically said, “this is an impression of my husband’s fingerprint and is very special to me.”
 The brief exchange stayed with me for months and I was curious to learn more about Ruth and her pendant.
 The opportunity to sit down and visit with Ruth came this past fall.

 The daughter of a pastor, Ruth often accompanied her father to different churches he served within their denomination.
 Although Ruth lived in Saskatchewan and Laverne (her future husband) in Manitoba, they would periodically see each other as a result of her father’s ministry.

 Both Ruth and Laverne attended Bethel Bible Institute in Saskatoon.
 She reminisced on their navigation of the strict school guidelines pertaining to ‘relationships’.
 Dating during first semester was prohibited, so Laverne promptly asked her out at the onset of the second semester when the guidelines were somewhat more relaxed and allowed one date per month.
 As second year students, they were permitted the luxury of two dates a month, however, she says with a twinkle in her eye, “we found opportunities to talk in-between”.
 An engagement followed in their third year and marriage in their fourth.